 The Potential Revenue from Monetizing a WordPress Blog

-Speculating about how much revenue you can generate from a WordPress blog is fun, but tricky.
+Speculating about how much revenue you can generate from a WordPress website is fun, but tricky.

 It depends on a wide range of factors including your niche, traffic quantity and quality – and how aggressive you want to be.

 The good thing about monetizing a WordPress blog though is that it’s a tried and tested path.
-Bloggers have been making great money through WordPress for years – there’s no shortage of examples to learn from and observe.
+WordPress users have been making great money through their websites for years – there’s no shortage of examples to learn from and observe.